monster-0925/Nether-core/README.md

 - Token creation mechanisms
 - DeFi-oriented primitives
 - Puzzle-based reward systems
 - A self-sustaining on-chain economy

-## 📜 License
+## 🤝 Contributing

-Nether Core is released under the MIT license.
-See `COPYING` for more information.
+Any developer can contribute to the Nether Core project and be part of the community.

+We welcome:
+- Code contributions
+- Bug reports
+- Feature suggestions
+- Documentation improvements

+Please open an issue or submit a pull request.
+Make sure to follow the contribution guidelines.

 ## 🙏 Acknowledgements